voef-observatory/veof-observatory.github.io/index.md

 ## People

 VOEF is an open and collaborative research initiative.
-Colleagues interested in contributing to or collaborating with the Observatory are warmly welcome to join us.
+Scholars and practitioners interested in contributing to or collaborating with the Observatory are warmly invited to join us through a co-optation process.

 The founding members of the Observatory are: